synthet-ic/kfl/book/src/appendix/knuffel.md

 - Removed `Spanned`, now `Context` has spans map, prepared at parsing
   - To avoid spreading `DUMMY_SP` kind everywhere when implement`Encode`
 - `Span` actually is literal-equivalent in object language
+  - `Span` is to protect from being dereferenced `AsRef` to hold pointer identity
   - Instead of `Spanned<Box<str>, S>`, just `Span` (with `Context` including the input text) suffices.
 Another beautiful fact.